habitat-sh/core-plans/CONTRIBUTING.md

 ## Dependencies

-If your package has dependencies, it should only depend on other packages in the core origin.
+If your package has dependencies, it must only depend on other packages in the core origin.

 ## Plan syntax